morawi-cg/MoRawi-MissionToMars/README.md

 ## Project story road map stages:
+- [] Copy this folder into 'amaze-us/microservice/challenge-3'.
+- [] Initiate the 'CodeSourceDestMover.sh' script, this will copy relevent component source to desired location for the docker-compose to activate build.

-- [] initiate 'docker-compose up' this will process the 'docker-compose.yaml' file, it will complete steps below
+- [] initiate 'docker-compose up' this will process the 'docker-compose.yaml' file, it will complete steps below.
+- [] Build the container for the 'todoapp-db'.
+Always DB first then the app component that needs it.
-- [] Build Go container located in __MoRawi-MoissionToMars__/Booster, test as a stand a lone container,(docker-compose).
+- [] Build  'booseter Go container', located in __MoRawi-MoissionToMars__/Booster.
-- [] Build the mysql or mariadb container, needed by the booster.
-It is inside "__MoRawi-MissionToMars__/todoapp-db",test using docker compose as an individual package/container.
-- [] Build stage2 container,(based upon python2.7), test via docker-compose .
+- [] Build stage2 container,(based upon python2.7).
+- [] Build mongo-db based container, (using docker-compose), named the folder cargo-db.
 - [] Build cargo,(node-js), based container, test dependencies,(using docker-compose).
-- [] Build mongo-db based container, (using docker-compose), named the folder cargo-db.
-- [] Build a complete module connecting all the components using docker compose to test.
+- [] A each components (container can be build individualy with docker-compose file or the Docker file kept in the spcecific container folder.
-- [] once test and validation is complete try to translate to kuberneted based files using compose
+- [] After test/validation is complete with success, try to translate to kuberneted based files using kompose, assuming Kubernetes is the target choice.
+- [] Ensure you have selected the version of kompose suitable for the Operating system you will use to process this code, defacto here is Linux.
-- [] Obtain compose by 'curl -L https://github.com/kubernetes/kompose/releases/download/v1.20.0/kompose-linux-amd64 -o kompose'
+- [] Obtain kompose by 'curl -L https://github.com/kubernetes/kompose/releases/download/v1.20.0/kompose-linux-amd64 -o kompose'
 - [] Run kompose 'convert -f docker-compose.yaml'
 - [] Translate the successful services to Kubernetes portable units using Kompose..
 - [] Test all to ensure they work as required.